tdbe/tdbe.github.io/about.md

 * Pushing for wise, loving, and painless disruption.
 * Creative at heart but specced with hard science and bitter optimism.
 * Hyperawareness & hyperfocus are the opposite of numbly desiring to bathe in louder signal.

-Check [my portfolio](https://www.deferredreality.com) for some projects and game-y things.

 Some words about what I encourage, do, or appreciate: